Counseling for Anxiety & Stress in Chicago

 According to numerous research reports, including information from the American Institute of Stress, chronic stress is associated with illness because your body/mind are in a constant state of arousal.

-There are numerous ways stress can manifest in your body and it is important to keep in mind that not everyone reacts to stress psychologically or physically in the same way.
+There are numerous ways anxiety and stress can manifest in your body.
+Bear in mind, not everyone responds the same.

 - Muscle soreness (shoulders, neck and back)